-The exception to this rule is child bloods.
-For this, the age of the individual will be based on age at nurse visit.
+The exception to this rule is blood-taking responsibility for children.
+For this, the age of the individual will be based on age at the blood visit.
 Therefore, if a child is 10 at the interviewer visit but has turned 11 by the time you see them, you should take the blood from the child.
 Likewise, if you are an 'extended role' nurse then if a child is 5 at the interviewer visit but has turned 6 by the time you see them, you should take blood from the child.
+The legal responsibility - whether the phlebotomist for 5 years and under, extended role nurse for 6-10 years, or the NDNS nurse takes blood - is the only real-time adjustment to birthdays.
+No further aspect of the blood protocol changes.

-4 Fieldwork Overview
+5 Fieldwork Overview

-Interviewer stage
+5.1 Interviewer stage

-Interviewer fieldwork is issued in 12 monthly waves (April 2013 - March 2014) and will run until May 2014.
+Interviewer fieldwork is issued in 12 monthly waves (April 2014 - March 2015) and will run until April 2015.
 Interviewers make 3 main visits to a participating catering unit; visits cover:

-- Questionnaire administration - An interviewer-administered CAPI questionnaire carried out face-to-face - Self-completion booklets to record smoking and drinking habits of children and young people - Self-completion booklets to record physical activity, for participants aged 16 and over - Collection of dietary data for 4 consecutive days using a diary - A spot urine sample to test iodine levels in participants aged 4+ - · Taking of physical measurements of standing height and weight
+- Questionnaire administration - An interviewer-administered CAPI questionnaire carried out face-to-face - Self-completion booklets to record smoking and drinking habits of children and young people - Self-completion booklets to record physical activity, for participants aged 16 and over - Collection of dietary data for 3-4 consecutive days using a diary - A spot urine sample to test iodine levels in participants aged 4+ - Taking of physical measurements of standing height and weight for permission for the nurse to contact.
+At the beginning of Y7 there may also be a few tracer water sub study participants.

-At the end of the interviewer stage, the token of appreciation (£30 gift card) is given, the second stage of the survey is introduced (the nurse visit) and the interviewer asks for permission for the nurse to contact.
-There is also a tracer water sub study participants may take part in.
 Below is a flow chart of NDNS interviewer stage.

+At the end of the interviewer stage, the token of appreciation (£30 gift card) is given, the second stage of the survey is introduced (the nurse visit) and the interviewer asks

-Nurse stage
+5.2 Nurse stage